justinj/sol/README.md

 * Figure out how to automatically determine how to validate states.
 For example, Skewb corners have a very restricted set of valid perms, but it's not clear how we could tell if a given perm is allowable.
 One option is to just check presence in the ttable... but that doesn't help if the different components depend on each other in some way
+* Allow restricting moves in solutions
+* Related to the above, allow defining new moves in terms of others, but in a more transient way than the existing way of actually defining moves.
+This would allow reusing a def of a puzzle for other movesets (like skewb where the moves are all wonky)